tlq010407/COMP2042_CW_tlq010407/README.md

 # COMP2042_CW_hfylt5
 Tang,Liqi 20259468

+Fix the scoring system error: add the score correctly.
+Fix the quit error: quit the game automatically when clicked the "OK" button in alert.

 Create a Pane package to save Start.fxml and Menu.fxml:
 Start.fxml: set and create the prototype scene and layout of start scene;
 Menu.fxml: set and create the prototype scene and layout of menu scene;

-Extend Controller.java to switch the scenes and contain the functions map to different buttons: switchToMenu(), switchToGame(), changecolor(), help(), and quit() functions;
+'Controller' class: Extend, switch the scenes and contain the functions map to different buttons: switchToMenu(), switchToGame(), changecolor(), help(), and quit() functions;

 set the default primaryStage in main menu, and creat a "START" button to enter the menu scene,